ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ### Configuring MRTG Web output

-One can of course generate an index page by hand, which is probably recommended.
+Of course, you can create an index page by hand, which is probably recommended.
 A quick and dirty approach is to use the `indexmaker` script.
-This creates a page with one graph per target and a link to the sub-page of the target.
+This creates a page with one graph per target and a link to the target's subpage.

 ```bash
 mkdir -p /var/www/mrtg